junxit/us-congress-bills-115/metadata.md

 - 2017-05-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 92.
 - 2017-06-13 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3459; text: CR S3459)
 - 2017-06-13 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3459; text: CR S3459)
+- 2017-06-14 — Message on Senate action sent to the House.
+- 2017-06-14 — Received in the House.
+- 2017-06-14 — Referred to the House Committee on Oversight and Government Reform.